-Combination of Examiner Re-authorisations Examiner Who can test Combined Reauthorisation - format IRE Inspector or Senior 1.
-Observation of the test/check identified by the FIE Examiner National Authority.

-FE.CPL FE.PPL TRE authorised b Authority by the Oral questioning of all authorisations held to check for: SFE CRE compliance with the required administration knowledge of changes to JAR-FCL formats or requirements standardisation with JAR-FCL and National examiner requirements.
+Combination of Examiner Re-authorisations Examiner Authorisations Who can test Combined Reauthorisation - format IRE FIE FE.CPL FE.PPL TRE SFE CRE Inspector or Senior Examiner authorised by the Authority Observation of the test/check identified by the National Authority.
+Oral questioning of all authorisations held to check for: compliance with the required administration knowledge of changes to JAR-FCL formats or requirements standardisation with JAR-FCL and National examiner requirements.
+LPE The authority only Alpha Tango Test Training and Interview

-1.11 Authority to sign documentation after the Skill test/Proficiency check
+3.1.11 Authority to sign documentation after the Skill test/Proficiency check